jwoolbright23/liftoff-assignments/P2-Project_Outline/README.md

 Create Inventory – Users will have the ability to create and modify their own inventory.

-Search Function – Users can search through the inventory they create to find items quickly.
+Database – Users will be able to access all of their inventory via a database.

 ### Technologies
 Java